kuzinag1/news_aggregator_nordic-master/README.md

  # Description
   This app use for getting news from Meduza.ru.
-The paltform which on based MNA is Java and Spring Boot.
+The paltform which on based the app is Java and Spring Boot.

   ## Development
 - Development language: Java 8